 Mule flow and sub-flow names should be all lower-cased, with words separated by dashes.
 API-based flows should contain the word “api”.
 All flow names should end with the word “flow”.
 All sub-flow names should end with a word “sub-flow”.
 Batch flows should contain the word “batch” in the name of the flow or sub-flow.
 For example, “customer-apiFlow” or “account-sync-batchFlow”.

-In addition, the flows and sub-flows that are tied to a specific platform such as Anypoint MQ, should have “mq” next to the word “flow”.
+In addition, the flows and sub-flows that are tied to a specific platform, such as Anypoint MQ, should have “mq” next to the word “flow”.
 For example, “account-sync-mqFlow”.

 The Mule connectors, as they are named in the flows, should indicate the source system that they are used to connect to.
 For example, a Mulesoft Salesforce Connector should have the target Salesforce instance in the name of the connector.